TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 .. ### BEGIN~OF~SIMPLE~TABLE ###

 ..
-Note: The first row cannot be smaller, as ReST does not allow a linebreak in the first column of a simple table.
+Note: The first column cannot be smaller, as ReST does not allow a line break in the first column of a simple table.

 ========================================================   ===========================
 Browser:                                                   Identification: